Wi-Fi: Interference

 Wi-Fi connections can be blocked or the Internet speed lowered by having other devices in the same area.
 Wi-Fi protocols are designed to share the wavebands reasonably fairly, and this often works with little to no disruption.
 To minimize collisions with Wi-Fi and non-Wi-Fi devices, Wi-Fi employs Carrier-sense multiple access with collision avoidance (CSMA/CA), where transmitters listen before transmitting and delay transmission of packets if they detect that other devices are active on the channel, or if noise is detected from adjacent channels or non-Wi-Fi sources.
 Nevertheless, Wi-Fi networks are still susceptible to the hidden node and exposed node problem.

 A standard speed Wi-Fi signal occupies five channels in the 2.4 GHz band.
 Interference can be caused by overlapping channels.
 Any two channel numbers that differ by five or more, such as 2 and 7, do not overlap (no adjacent-channel interference).
 The oft-repeated adage that channels 1, 6, and 11 are the only non-overlapping channels is, therefore, not accurate.
 Channels 1, 6, and 11 are the only group of three non-overlapping channels in North America.
 However, whether the overlap is significant depends on physical spacing.
 Channels that are four apart interfere a negligible amount – much less than reusing channels (which causes co-channel interference) – if transmitters are at least a few metres apart.
 In Europe and Japan where channel 13 is available, using Channels 1, 5, 9, and 13 for 802.11g and 802.11n is viable and recommended.

-However, many 2.4 GHz 802.11b and 802.11g access-points default to the same channel on initial startup, contributing to congestion on certain channels.
+However, multiple 2.4 GHz 802.11b and 802.11g access-points default to the same channel on initial startup, contributing to congestion on certain channels.
 Wi-Fi pollution, or an excessive number of access points in the area, can prevent access and interfere with other devices' use of other access points as well as with decreased signal-to-noise ratio (SNR) between access points.
-These issues can become a problem in high-density areas, such as large apartment complexes or office buildings with many Wi-Fi access points.
+These issues can become a problem in high-density areas, such as large apartment complexes or office buildings with multiple Wi-Fi access points.

 Other devices use the 2.4 GHz band: microwave ovens, ISM band devices, security cameras, Zigbee devices, Bluetooth devices, video senders, cordless phones, baby monitors, and, in some countries, amateur radio, all of which can cause significant additional interference.
 It is also an issue when municipalities or other large entities (such as universities) seek to provide large area coverage.
 On some 5 GHz bands interference from radar systems can occur in some places.
 For base stations that support those bands they employ Dynamic Frequency Selection which listens for radar, and if it is found, it will not permit a network on that band.

 These bands can be used by low power transmitters without a licence, and with few restrictions.
 However, while unintended interference is common, users that have been found to cause deliberate interference (particularly for attempting to locally monopolize these bands for commercial purposes) have been issued large fines.